dastewart028-eng/Desmaine-Peterseb/README.md

 - Confirm arrangements for an upcoming event (A)
 - Plan for a future contract renewal (D)
-- Schedule a workshop with a relatively long timeline (C)
+- Schedule a workshop with a relatively long timeline (C) would use my Outlook Calendar to visually block time for each task.
+I would use a OneNote or Planner task list linked to the PPM system to track the progress of the tender and training, ensuring nothing is dropped.
+Communication is key; I would inform the Director when the report is sent and the project manager when the meeting is set.
 ---

 ### Part 3: Practical Skill - Technical Communication (10 Minutes)